eric-erki/HomeGenie/source/content/install.md

 **Note** *HomeGenie requires mono runtime version 4.6.2 or later.*

-### Mac OS X and other UNIX systems
+### macOS and other UNIX systems

-HomeGenie can also be installed on other systems (eg. Mac OS X and other UNIX based systems) by following the procedure described below.
+HomeGenie can also be installed on other systems (eg. macOS and other UNIX based systems) by following the procedure described below.
+See
+<a href="https://www.mono-project.com/docs/about-mono/supported-platforms/">Mono supported platforms</a>
+for a complete list of compatible systems.

 #### Installing prerequisites